Wally MacKenzie D+54

 “You had a piece of meat about the size of an Oxo cube, so when you put it in a tin about this big, dehydrated meat, dehydrated cabbage, dehydrated potatoes, everything dehydrated!”

-Wally’s war ended for him in 1946, when he was near Hamburg.
-Once he’d gotten back to England and had his privilege leave, he returned to work in a local bakery shop, sing his savings to by the shop itself in 1947.
+Wally’s war ended in 1946, when he was near Hamburg.
+Once he arrived back in England and had his privilege leave, he returned to work in a local bakery shop, putting all his savings in to buy the shop itself in 1947.
 During this time he re-ignited his passion with music, joining a local 4-piece band as a drummer and working evenings during the week.
 This led to him joining a music hall at Belle Vue as a drummer.
 He worked his way from playing in one of the suites, to the main hall, to running his own 6-man band, and finally becoming the musical director for the whole building for 6 years.
-When this place closed down he toured locally with his own band, and still plays in his band to this day.
+When Belle Vue closed down he toured locally with his own band, and still played with his band until his 90s..